Chat with us, powered by LiveChat

 Impulsiveness

 Impulsiveness is the tendency to act on sudden urges or desires without considering potential consequences.
-This behavior is often associated with high levels of dopamine, a neurotransmitter that plays a crucial role in regulating reward and pleasure responses in the brain.
+This behavior is associated with high levels of dopamine, a neurotransmitter that plays a crucial role in regulating reward and pleasure responses in the brain.

-When dopamine levels are elevated, individuals may experience a heightened sense of impulsivity, leading them to engage in risky behaviors without fully thinking through their actions.
+When dopamine levels are elevated, individuals experience a heightened sense of impulsivity, leading them to engage in risky behaviors without fully thinking through their actions.

 Addiction